IABTechLab/uid2docs/api/v2/guides/dsp-guide.md

 Yes, all opt-outs from the UID2 [Transparency and Control Portal](https://transparentadvertising.org/) hit the opt-out endpoint, which the DSP must configure to [honor user opt-outs](#honor-user-opt-outs).

 ### Is the DSP expected to handle opt-out signals only for the UID2s that they already store?
 In some cases a DSP may receive a UID2 token for a newly-stored UID2 where the token is generated before the opt-out timestamp.
 The DSP is not allowed to bid on such tokens.
-It is therefore recommended to store all opt out signals regardless of whether the corresponding UID2 is currently stored by the DSP or not.
+It is therefore recommended to store all opt-out signals regardless of whether the corresponding UID2 is currently stored by the DSP or not.
 For details, see the diagram in [Bidding Opt-Out Logic](#bidding-opt-out-logic).

 ### How long should the DSP keep the opt-out list?
 At least for 30 days.